See another side of Japan with these easy day trips from Tokyo.

 The second largest Buddha in the world can be found in Ibaraki. | Photo by iStock.com/kimberrywood

-An unusual day trip takes you to see the second largest Buddha in the world — and to explore its rather surreal insides.
+An unusual day trip from Tokyo takes you to see the second largest Buddha in the world — and to explore its rather surreal insides.
 Situated in Ibaraki, the statue stands as a perfect excuse for a day in the country, plus a picnic.
 You can venture inside the Buddha to practice calligraphy, see 3,000 golden Buddhas, have your shrine book signed, and enjoy views from the observation deck.
 The surrounding gardens have a petting zoo, koi pond, and flower displays, which change with the season.

 Have a look at the full Ushiku Daibutsu article if you fancy scaling the beast.